 A typical characteristic of high-quality Puer tea when it goes down the throat is its retrograde sweetness, and for good teas, this sensation remains for a long time.
 Additionally, bitterness followed by retrograde sweetness is also a basic characteristic of tea.
 Bitterness followed by retrograde sweetness indicates a good tea, but if the retrograde sweetness is too short-lived, then it is not considered to be very good!

-Sweetness refers to a taste, like that of or .
-It can also mean “mild,” such as in the case of an ancient place name in Xi'an, “Sweet Well,” which does not mean that the well water is sweet but rather refers to fresh water.
+Sweetness refers to a taste, like that of Sugar or Honey.
+It can also mean “mild,” such as in the case of an ancient place name in Xi'an, “Sweet Water Well,” which does not mean that the well water is sweet but rather refers to fresh water.
 In some regional dialects, saying that a meal is “too sweet” actually means that it is not salty enough.

 Sweetness is described through words like “refreshingly sweet” and “aromatic sweetness” when referring to the tea soup.
 Sweetness seems to be a sensation brought about by the tea soup.